 How much will it cost

 Hmm!
 Well it depends on how resourceful you are.
 The hardware for my machine used a lot of materials form an office clear out but I did have to purchase the drawer slides and the threaded rods.
 The main controller board came from eBay and if I remember correctly it was £169, including NEMA 23 steppers.
 I then built the powers supply form two old PC power supply units.
 The PC running Mach3 was and old one I already had.
-The biggest costs for me has been the software Mach3, Profili2 Pro and DevFus Foam.
-JediCut will do all this for free but isn’t quite as polished.
+The biggest costs for me has been the software Mach3, Profili Pro2 and Dev-Fus Foam.
 I’ve spent more on this than the build.
 But if you use LinuxCNC you can reduce this considerably, with the free g-code generator.

 What type of foam do I use